kingsleyadam/local-abbfreeathome-hass/README.md

 - **Include channels NOT on the free@home floorplan?**: False
 - **Include virtual devices?**: False
 - **Create Sub-Devices for each independent channel?**: False
+- **Verify SSL Certificate**: False
 - **SSL Certificate File Path**: (optional)

 #### SSL Support

-The integration now supports SSL connections to the ABB-free@home SysAP.
+The integration supports SSL connections to the ABB-free@home SysAP.
+When setting up the intregration, if you provide `https` schema in the `Hostname` field you will be prompted with some SSL options.
+You can disable SSL verification completely by unhecking `Verify SSL Certificate`.
+You will still have an SSL connection, but the endpoint/certificated will not be verified and the connection may be insecure.
 To enable SSL with certificate verification:

+1. Set Verify SSL Certificate to true
-1. Provide the path to your SSL certificate file in the "SSL Certificate File Path" field
+2. Provide the path to your SSL certificate file in the "SSL Certificate File Path" field
-2. When a certificate path is provided, the integration will enable SSL verification
-3. When no certificate path is provided, SSL verification is disabled (default behavior)

 This allows you to securely connect to your SysAP when using HTTPS URLs while providing the necessary certificate for verification.

+##### Fetch SSL Certificate

+The certificate required for SSL verification is provided by the SysAP.

+- Navigate to your SysAP -> Settings --> free@home - Settings --> Local API
+- Under `Connection` you'll have an option to `Download Certificate`
+- Save the certificate to your Home Assistant server to be used by the integration for SSL verification

 #### SysAP Discovery